osuosl/cs312/source/slides/10_nfs_ldap_email.rst

 .. rst-class:: build

 **NFSv2**
   Released in 1989 and only used UDP.
-In addition had 32bit filesize limitations as well as performance & security issues.
+Had several issues include 32bit filesize limitations as well as performance & security issues.
 Should not be used today.
 **NFSv3**
   Released in 1995, has support for either UDP or TCP and improves performance, large file support and other various fixes on the protocol.
+Still in use today.
 **NFSv4**
   Released in 2000, only supports TCP and was a major overhaul of the protocol.
   Version 4.1 was released in 2010 to provide support for clustered deployments.